DecentraLabsCom/Lab-Gateway/docs/tutorials/tutorial-first-lab-session.md

 At their booked start time, the user follows the **Access lab** link.
 This initiates the authentication flow:

-1. The Marketplace sends the user's wallet signature and reservation key to the gateway.
+1. The Marketplace sends a reservation-bound Marketplace JWT and SAML/WebAuthn evidence to the consumer/provider backend.
-2. `blockchain-services` validates the signature against the on-chain reservation.
+2. `blockchain-services` validates identity, PUC, reservation, time window and on-chain `ACCESS_AUTHORIZED` state as required by the selected flow.
-3. If valid, a signed JWT is issued and a Guacamole session cookie is set.
+3. The backend returns an opaque one-time access code; OpenResty redeems it server-to-server and stores only the secure JTI session mapping.
-4. The browser is redirected to the Guacamole viewer, already authenticated.
+4. The browser is redirected to the selected gateway's Guacamole viewer without a JWT in the URL.

 ### 4.3 User reaches the lab desktop